anujpathania/HotSniper/README.md

 ## 4- Running the Simulations
-HotSniper7 is shipped with a ```simulationcontrol``` script that you can use to run batch simulations.
+HotSniper is shipped with a ```simulationcontrol``` script that you can use to run batch simulations.
 Run inside container:
 ```sh
 cd simulationcontrol